Edb83/self-isolution/README.md

 ### Acknowledgements

 - Jonathan Munz (Code Institute Mentor) - for his reassurance, support and invaluable suggestions
-- Tim (Code Institute Tutor) - for his patience in helping me to solve an issue with updating a MongoDB array
+- Tim Nelson (Code Institute Tutor) - for his patience in helping me to solve an issue with updating a MongoDB array
 - All of the Code Institute tutors who helped me to solve some of the snagging issues towards the end of the project

 ### Disclaimer